 gfsh commands to create Apache Geode regions, disk-stores, and other objects, the cluster configuration service saves the configurations on each locator in the cluster (also called a Geode distributed system).
 If you specify a group when issuing these commands, a separate configuration is saved containing only configurations that apply to the group.

 gfsh to start new Apache Geode servers, the locator distributes the persisted configurations to the new server.
 If you specify a group when starting the server, the server receives the group-level configuration in addition to the cluster-level configuration.
 Group-level configurations are applied after cluster-wide configurations; therefore you can use group-level to override cluster-level settings.

 gfsh commands cause the configuration to be written to all locators in the cluster (the locators write the configuration to disk):

 configure pdx command must be executed before starting your data members.
 This command does not affect any currently running members in the system.
 Data members (with cluster configuration enabled) that are started after running this command will pick up the new PDX configuration.

-These are the configurations that you cannot create or alter using
+There are some configurations that you cannot create using